 The ultimate 3 to 10-day Tulum itinerary for first-timers

-The laid-back boho-chic town is still on the rise among occasional travelers digital nomads and expatriates alike.
+The laid-back boho-chic town is still on the rise among occasional travelers, digital nomads, and expatriates alike.

 Endless white sand beaches (when there is no Sargasso), a boho-chic culture, stylish hotels, world-class international and local restaurants, a yoga and healthy-living community, and the famous and unique Mayan Ruins.